Orannue/web_test.github.io/_pages/joining.md

 ## Joining Us

 Our lab warmly welcomes motivated and talented students to join us.
 We have open positions for Master's and Ph.D. programs.
 If you are passionate about our research topics and interested in becoming part of our team, please feel free to contact Assoc.
-Prof. Qi Mao at <a href="mailto:qimao@cuc.edu.cn">qimao@cuc.edu.cn</a>.
+Prof. Qi Mao at qimao@cuc.edu.cn.

 <br>